alphagov/govuk_elements_rails/README.md

 For detailed information on usage see the [govuk_elements README](https://github.com/alphagov/govuk_elements#govuk-elements).

+### Stylesheets usage

 At the top of a Sass file in your Rails project you should use an `@import` rule to include the file for the mixins you require.

-For example here are possible imports:
+For example here are possible imports, remember to add semicolons to the end of lines if you are using the `scss` format instead of `sass`:

     // From GDS's alphagov/govuk_frontend_toolkit
     @import 'colours'